-Clean Power Alliance will serve approximately three million customers and one million customer accounts across 31 communities throughout Southern California including unincorporated Los Angeles County, unincorporated Ventura County and the cities of: Agoura Hills, Alhambra, Arcadia, Beverly Hills, Calabasas, Camarillo, Claremont, Carson, Culver City, Downey, Hawaiian Gardens, Hawthorne, Malibu, Manhattan Beach, Moorpark, Ojai, Oxnard, Paramount, Redondo Beach, Rolling Hills Estates, Santa Monica, Sierra Madre, Simi Valley, South Pasadena, Temple City, Thousand Oaks, Ventura, West Hollywood, and Whittier.
+Clean Power Alliance serves approximately three million customers and one million customer accounts across 32 communities throughout Southern California including unincorporated Los Angeles County, unincorporated Ventura County and the cities of: Agoura Hills, Alhambra, Arcadia, Beverly Hills, Calabasas, Camarillo, Claremont, Carson, Culver City, Downey, Hawaiian Gardens, Hawthorne, Malibu, Manhattan Beach, Moorpark, Ojai, Oxnard, Paramount, Redondo Beach, Rolling Hills Estates, Santa Monica, Sierra Madre, Simi Valley, South Pasadena, Temple City, Thousand Oaks, Ventura, West Hollywood, Westlake Village and Whittier.

 Clean Power Alliance purchases clean power and Southern California Edison (SCE) delivers it.
-Nothing else changes—SCE will continue to deliver power to your business, send one bill, and be responsible for resolving any issues with your electricity service.
+SCE will continue to deliver power to your home or business, send one bill, and be responsible for resolving any issues with your electricity service.

-Each member agency will select a default rate option to begin service.
+Each member agency selected a default rate option to begin service.
+Click here to see your city's default.
 Although you will be automatically enrolled based on your community's choice, you will have the ability to change your rate at any time.
 No matter what offering you choose, you will soon enjoy the shared benefits of Clean Power Alliance including local control, stable rates, and higher renewable content.

 The best part is: the choice is yours!
 For the first time, you now have a choice when it comes to your energy.
 Clean Power Alliance currently offers three rate options designed to suit the diverse needs of our communities.
 You will have the opportunity to choose the percentage of renewable content that suits your business or family best.
 No matter what offering you choose, our communities will enjoy the shared benefits of Clean Power Alliance.